RAF Molesworth: First World War

 The Royal Flying Corps selected a site for an airfield in Huntingdonshire near the village of Old Weston during the First World War.
 The first flying unit to arrive at the aerodrome was 75 Squadron.
-No. 75 Squadron flew B.E.2s, a reconnaissance and artillery spotter aircraft which saw extensive combat use over the Western Front, from Molesworth for training and pilot proficiency.
+No. 75 Squadron flew Royal Aircraft Factory B.E.2s, a reconnaissance and artillery spotter aircraft which saw extensive combat use over the Western Front, from Molesworth for training and pilot proficiency.

 The squadron remained at this airfield until September 1917.

 Second World War

 RAAF/RAF use

-At the start of the Second World War the Air Ministry selected the area as the site for what would become RAF Station Molesworth.
+At the start of the Second World War the Air Ministry selected the area as the site for what would become RAF Molesworth.
 The airfield was built between 1940 and 1941.
 The first flying unit was Royal Australian Air Force 460 Squadron when it formed here on 15 November 1941 with Vickers Wellington IVs.
 No 460 Squadron departed Molesworth on 4 January 1942.
 RAF Bomber Command 159 squadron moved in shortly afterwards, however this unit did not remain long, moving to the Middle East on 12 January 1942.